 The sales of finished goods, merchandises and rendering of the services to related parties are made at terms equivalent to those that prevail in arm's length transactions on market price basis.
-Provision of loans and operations with notes are made at terms different from the independent parties transactions.
+Provision of loans and operations with notes are made at terms different from the transactions with independent parties.